glushchenko/fsnotes/Resources/Initial/Meet FSNotes 6.textbundle/text.markdown

 ![](assets/web-sharing.png)

-## Soulver core

-In collaboration with Zac Cohan, SoulverCore syntax has been added.
-This calculator now displays in Preview mode.
-Read more about its functions here: https://github.com/soulverteam/SoulverCore#getting-started

-Example: 9:35am in New York to Japan = {9:35am in New York to Japan}

 ## Fixes

 Earlier there were some problems with encryption of folders, app crashes, and previewing notes.
 All of this has been fixed.